Skip to content

 Rule No. 5: Seek Guidance or Get a Tutor

 Sheldon is reaching out to others in his field, especially his professors, always seeking guidance, new challenges, or simply discussing his or others’ work to gain a fresh perspective.
-You can start small by connecting more often with classmates to compare and discuss your work, ask for tips and advice on how to improve in the future.

 Rule No. 6: Stay-Up-To-Date in Your Field

 Sheldon always tunes in when something exciting happens in the world of science.
 Of course, keeping track of everything is nearly impossible, but you can carve out just 10 minutes a day (or every other day) to catch up on the latest developments.
-Being informed about recent discoveries and events in your field doesn’t just deepen your knowledge and believe me when I say that people will automatically regard you as an intelligent person.

 Extra: Sheldon and Raj at Work – Study Motivation